 The residence hall complexes on the Utica Campus provide housing for over 500 students.
 Modified rooms for students with disabilities are available.
 The Willis V. Daugherty Residence Hall is named for an MVCC Trustee Emeritus.
 Three others are named for New York State historical figures: Thomas D. Penfield; Edward Huntington; and John Butterfield.
 The newest residence hall is named for Francis E. Bellamy, author of the Pledge of Allegiance and former resident of Rome, New York.

-MVCC’s Rome campus is located at 1101 Floyd Avenue in Rome, NY, and consists of the John D. Plumley Science and Technology Complex and the Rome Academic Building.
+MVCC’s Rome campus is located at 1101 Floyd Avenue in Rome, NY, and consists of the John D. Plumley Science and Technology Complex which recently underwent a complete renovation.
 MVCC also operates an Aviation Training Center at Griffiss Business and Technology Park and is a partner with SUNY Canton in the Dental Hygiene Training Clinic at the Griffiss Veterans Administration Facility.
 The Rome Campus offers all services available on the Utica Campus with the exception of student housing.
 The Rome Campus Student Services Center is a one-stop-shop for all services including admissions, advisement, financial aid, counseling, disability accommodations, payments, student activities, and more.

 Plumley Science and Technology Complex